Battle of Charah

-The Battle of Charah (12-17 March 1918) or Charah Expedition was a battle between the Assyrian Volunteers led by Agha Petros and Malik Khsoshaba against Shekak tribesmen led by Simko Shikak in revenge for the assassination of Mar Benyamin Shimun by Simko.
+The Battle of Charah (12–17 March 1918) or Charah Expedition took place between the Assyrian Volunteers led by Agha Petros and Malik Khsoshaba against Shekak tribesmen led by Simko Shikak in revenge for the assassination of Mar Benyamin Shimun.
 Simko Shikak, who was responsible for the murder of the Assyrian patriarch Mar Shimun was staying in the fortress.
 The fortress had never been conquered despite numerous attempts by the Iranian government.

-Assassination of Mar Benyamin Shimun
+Background

-In March 1918, Mar Benyamin and many of his 150 bodyguards were assassinated by Simko Shikak (Ismail Agha Shikak), a Kurdish agha, in the town of Kuhnashahir in Salmas (Persia) under a truce flag.
-Daniel Malik Ismail managed to rescue the body while His brother Dawid Mar Shimun hid in a nearby Armenian church.
+In March 1918, Mar Shimun and many of his 150 bodyguards were assassinated by Simko Shikak (Ismail Agha Shikak), a Kurdish agha, in the town of Kuhnashahir in Salmas (Persia) under a truce flag.
+Following the death of Mar Shimun, Assyrian forces under the command of Agha Petros launched an assault on Simko’s city of Kuhnashahir, bombing it with heavy artillery, resulting in the deaths of approximately 1,500 Kurds.
+Caught off guard, Simko escaped the city and fled to Charah, where the Battle of Charah would later unfold.

 Battle

-The soldiers of Urmia did not get to the fortress of Charah by 12 March, as the military leaders told them in the letter to Lady Surma.
+The soldiers of Urmia did not get to the fortress of Charah by 12 March, as the military leaders told them in the letter to Surma D'Bait Mar Shimun.
 But in that month groups of guards were organized from the Salamas forces on those high mountains looking for the Assyrian Soldiers of Urmia waiting for them to attack Charah.

-On 15 March the Honorable Surma, her brother Dawid Mar Shimun, Palkounik Kondriatoff, and officer Valodia commanded saying on 16 March the remaining parts of Kuhnashahir must be attacked before the soldiers of Urmia near Charah so that the back of Assyrians would be empty from the enemy.
+On 15 March Surma D'Bait Mar Shimun, her brother Dawid Mar Shimun, Palkounik Kondriatoff, and officer Valodia commanded saying on 16 March the remaining parts of Kuhnashahir must be attacked before the soldiers of Urmia near Charah so that the back of Assyrians would be empty from the enemy.

 At two o'clock during midnight Malik Oshana of Tkhuma and Malik Shamisdin of Lower Tyari who had at their possession two machine guns surrounded the town of Kuhnashahir.
 Rab Khaila Dawid and Shlemon Malik Ismael placed a cannon on the hill of Mar Yokhanan.
 Rab Tremma (Commander of 200) Lazar Kaku d'Bet Samano of Upper Tyari among the army where placed in Qalasar village, between Khusrabad and Diliman, to safeguard the front from the Iranian army, so they could not go up and aid the Kurds in Kuhnashahir.
 Rab Tremma (Commander of 200) Daniel Malik Ismael and Rab Tremma (Commander of 200) Israel Pityo of Tkhuma with their troops were left in Khusruabad, to be sent who ever would need saving the most.